KarolDuracz/scratchpad/Win32/Bluetooth demo/Bluetooth demo2/README.md

 https://manuals.plus/qf-tech/f9-bluetooth-earbuds-manual
 <br /><br />

 This example of recording sound for a few seconds to the file "C\Windows\Temp\out.wav" works, but the sound is noise, there is no clear speech.
 Either I have something set incorrectly in F9 or in the system.
-But the trick is to set the default device in the system and with this demo you can record commands lasting a few seconds.
+But the trick is to set the default device in the system and with this demo you can record commands with length a few seconds.
 <br /><br />

 But this is not working properly right now.
 TODO.